paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-114-protection-and-advocacy-for-individuals-with-mental-illness.md

 <a id="section-10851"></a>
 ## § 10851.
 Construction of subchapters I and II; “individual with mental illness” defined
-**(a)** Subchapters I and II of this chapter shall not be construed as establishing any new rights for individuals with mental illness.
+**(a)** Subchapters I and II shall not be construed as establishing any new rights for individuals with mental illness.

 **(b)** For purposes of this section, the term “individual with mental illness” has the same meaning as in section 10802(3) 11 See References in Text note below. of this title.